 Voting is not only your right; it's your responsibility.
 The National Voter Registration Act strives to make it possible for every member of the Kutztown University community to register to vote.
 This gives us a chance to dramatically increase the number of voters in our college communities.
 Find out important general information for student voters here.
-Guidance for College Students Voting in the June 2 Primary from the PA Department of State should be reviewed.

 Registration and Absentee Ballot Deadlines for PA Voters